 We love the beaches in Thailand but if you ask us, Chiang Mai is where it's at.

 I'm sure you know why you want to visit Thailand.
 Maybe it's the idea of sipping on dreamy smoothies.
 Or heading down to white-sand beaches.
-Or riding elephants through the jungle.
+Or running into monkeys while you explore ancient ruins.
 It's hard to say goodbye to this country after just a week or two, which we why we love the idea of volunteering here for a semester.

 If you're looking for more convincing, just know that Chiang Mai is a favorite vacation spot for our volunteers.
 It's close enough to visit on a long weekend (many volunteers go more than once!) and is crammed full of some of our favorite adventures.
 Here's your go-to guide for visiting this favorite Thai city.